FRANCES READ - COUNSELLING & PSYCHOTHERAPY

 Volunteering with Samaritans as a telephone and outreach volunteer for four years changed my perspective on life.
 I went back to study and graduated from Birkbeck, University of London, with a Masters in psychodynamic psychotherapy and counselling.
 I started seeing patients with the NHS following two years as a volunteer counsellor at ELOP - the East London Out Project.
 In 2018 I started seeing people for private therapy.

-I have worked with people with different issues including but not limited to relationship difficulties, identity concerns, depression, anxiety, loss, anger, personality disorders, stress, stuckness, addictions, attachment issues and more.
+I have worked with people with different issues including but not limited to relationship difficulties, identity concerns, depression, anxiety, loss, anger, stress, stuckness, addictions, chronic illness, attachment issues and more.
 I believe there is a whole spectrum of gender and consensual sexual expressions and I take an affirmative stance in my work.

 I am interested in fairy tales, myths and legends.
 Archetypes and symbols are all around us.
 If a person can find their own vocabulary to talk about their feelings the power of talking therapy can be transformative.